Best AI Video Generators for 2026 (Ranked by Use Case)

 • Moody transitions and cutaways

-• Background visuals behind titles
+• Background visuals behind titles or voiceover

 Strengths:

-• Consistent colour and lighting
+• Consistently attractive colour and lighting

 • Fluid camera movement